quellish/LinkedInForMobileDevelopers/manuscript/profile/optimized/BetaProfile.md

 > *If* you wanted to take things a few steps further you could export a large number of job listings as text and analyze them.
 For example, a simple word frequency analysis would take only a couple of minutes but may be insightful.
 >

 Write some of those words and phrases in a text editor or note pad.
 Later as you edit your profile further you want to keep them in mind.
-Incorportate those and similar words into your writing.
+Incorporate those and similar words into your writing.

 ## Update Your Job Titles {#beta-profile-job-titles}